resbaz/resbaz2019/sydney/faqs.md

 ## How much is registration?

-Registration is free, but for those wanting to attend the 3-day training sessions (Tuesday to Thursday), there will be a limited number of places with an $11/day fee, with lunch provided.
+Registration is free, but for those wanting to attend the 3-day training sessions (Tuesday to Thursday), there will be a limited number of places with a $33 fee, with lunch provided.

 ## When will registrations open?